anga/extend_at/README.markdown

 ## Usage

-Only you need to add the next line in your model.
+You only need to add the next line in your model.

 <code>extend_at :extra</code>